SEARCH KENT STATE

 Qualifications for Age Groups

-Participating students will be from grades 1-3 and 4-6.
-Eligible students for grades 1-3 will have completed Kindergarten and going into 1st grade or are going into 3rd grade or have completed the 3rd grade.
-Eligible students for grades 4-6 will have completed 3rd grade and going into 4th grade or are going into or have completed the 6th grade.
+Participating students will be from grades K-3 and 4-6.
+Eligible students for grades K-3 will have completed kindergarten and be entering the first grade or going into the third grade, or have completed the third grade.
+Eligible students for grades 4-6 will have completed the third grade and be entering the fourth grade, or going into or have completed the sixth grade.

 Registering online is the most efficient way to register your student and be assured he/she will have the best opportunity to get the classes they most want to attend!
 You can also complete the College for Kids Schedule and mail or drop off at our office at KSU at Tuscarawas, Business and Community Services in the Science and Advanced Technology Center.
 Mailed in and dropped off applications are registered in the order they are submitted.